ViLoh99/transformer-semeval25/README.md

 Notebooks:

-subtaskA_1 : similarity between compound and/or sentence and captions embeddings; random baseline
+subtaskA_1 : similarity between compound and/or sentence and captions embeddings with SBERT; random baseline

 subtaskA_captions_cut: different ranking for idiomatic; captions cut to certain word / sentence count